Heroin Rehab Center in Randolph, New Jersey

 Heroin addiction can also put a strain on relationships, employment, and finances.
 Due to the activities associated with obtaining and using heroin often leads to legal troubles as well.
 If this sounds like you, we at Moving Mountains Recovery can help you regain your life.

-Heroin Addiction in New Jersey
+Statistics on Heroin Addiction in New Jersey

 Inpatient or residential treatment involves staying at a treatment facility for an extended period, often ranging from a few weeks to several months.
 This setting provides a structured environment with 24/7 support, medical supervision, individual counseling, group therapy, and various therapeutic activities.